 Last year, for example, the UFC held six events in Nevada that drew a total of over 40,000 paid fans.
 It included four pay-per-view events that drew $1 million-plus gates, and two smaller Ultimate Fighter Finales that drew less than $500,000 each.
 Those ticket sales resulted in Nevada earning $39,189.50 in fees.

 Those fees will now help fund the testing program.
-The change goes into effect on July 1, the day before UFC 132
+The change goes into effect on July 1, the day before UFC 132 comes to town.

 In addition to MMA, Nevada sanctions boxing and kickboxing, and promoters and athletes in those sports will also be included in the program.